DuckySoLucky/hypixel-discord-chat-bridge/README.md

 # Hypixel Discord Chat Bridge

 A two-way chat bridge between [Hypixel](https://hypixel.net/) guild chat and a [Discord](https://discord.com/) channel.
-The application utilizes [discord.js v14](https://github.com/discordjs/discord.js) for communicating with Discord, and [Mineflayer](https://github.com/PrismarineJS/mineflayer) for communicating with Hypixel.
+The application utilizes [discord.js v14](https://github.com/discordjs/discord.js) for communicating with Discord, and [mineflayer](https://github.com/PrismarineJS/mineflayer) for communicating with Hypixel.

+> [!WARNING]
-> ⚠️ This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this could result in your Minecraft account getting banned from Hypixel, so use this application at your own risk.
-I am not responsible for any bans that may occur. ⚠️
+> This software allows access to Hypixel using Mineflayer, a non-standard Minecraft client.
+Using this application carries the risk of your Minecraft account being banned from Hypixel.
+Therefore, use it at your own discretion.
+I hold no responsibility for any bans resulting from its usage.

 <hr>